AdobeDocs/commerce-operations.en/help/upgrade/implementation/perform-upgrade.md

    bin/magento cron:remove
    ```

-1. Start all message queue consumers manually to ensure all messages are consumed.
+1. Start all message queue consumers manually to ensure that all messages are consumed.

    ```bash
    bin/magento cron:run --group=consumers